 Net neutrality is essential to keep the internet free and open to all.
 The debate over net neutrality is who should control what information flows across the internet.
 On the one hand, with net neutrality, people can enjoy free internet.
 On the other, this enables ISPs to cap a person’s internet usage or charge huge amounts that make the internet accessible to only a few privileged classes.

 Hackers always leverage on human emotions for their financial benefits.
 The tough times of global pandemic Covid-19 is no different.
-Many countries had already faced countless phishing a…24 June 2020
+Many countries had already faced countless phishing attacks with t…24 June 2020